CorsoSystems/corsosystems.github.io/ask_an_expert.md

 <h3>You get asked a lot of <b style="color:#f64100;">questions</b></h3>

-<p>Easy questions like what you do for a living... where you are from... where you went to school...</p>
+<p style="text-align:left;">Easy questions like what you do for a living... where you are from... where you went to school...</p>

-<p>Fun questions like who is your favorite sports team &mdash; what's the best restaurant in town &mdash; or what music you would have on a desert island.</p>
+<p style="text-align:left;">Fun questions like who is your favorite sports team &mdash; what's the best restaurant in town &mdash; or what music you would have on a desert island.</p>

-<p>Tough questions like how are you going to meet your production quotas with less budget, staff, and without new equipment?</p>
+<p style="text-align:left;">Tough questions like how are you going to meet your production quotas with less budget, staff, and without new equipment?</p>

 <br/>
 <h3>Do you enjoy <b style="color:#f64100;">asking</b> questions...
 Maybe even <b style="color:#f64100;">difficult</b> ones?</h3>